marcellomaugeri/euler-swap/docs/architecture.md

 * The vaults have supply and/or borrow caps
 * The operator may have been uninstalled

 There is a function `getLimits` that can take these into account.
 This function itself is an upper-bound and the values it returns may not be swappable either, in particular if the curve shape does not allow it.
-However, it makes a best effort and this function can be used to rapidly exclude pools that are currently unable to service a given size swap.
+However, it makes a best effort and this function can be used to rapidly exclude pools that are definitely unable to service a given size swap.

 ## Swapper Security